 - Less powerful than the rest on our list

-Fanatec is one of the biggest names in sim racing, and they offer plenty of great belt-driven wheels to choose from as well.
-However, this direct drive wheel base provides users with something truly above and beyond the capabilities of those wheels.
+Fanatec is one of the biggest names in sim racing, and in true Fanatec style, this direct drive wheel base provides users with something truly above and beyond the capabilities of any belt driven wheel.
 Offering up to 25 Nm of torque, the DD2 is up there with the most powerful direct drive wheels on the market.

 The DD2 also comes with a simple setup procedure, which makes it highly accessible for beginners, while also being ideal for anyone that doesn’t want to spend ages setting their system up.
 Other nice features include a handy quick release system that is compatible with all of Fanatec’s existing and future rims, and a nice OLED display built-in as well.